comunica/website/pages/blog/2021-11-08-comunica_association_members.md

 [Earlier this year](/blog/2021-06-21-comunica_association_bounties/),
-we announced the [Comunica Association](/association/), which aims to make Comunica sustainable in the long term.
+we announced the [Comunica Association](/association/), which is a non-profit organization that aims to make Comunica sustainable in the long term.
-In this post, we announce the possibility to become a _member_ or _sponsor_ to the association, allows organizations to drive the future roadmap of Comunica.
+In this post, we announce the possibility to become a _member_ or _sponsor_ to the association, allowing organizations to drive the future roadmap of Comunica.
-We plan an **official launch in fall 2022 🚀**, up until when organizations can choose to become a **founding member** of the Comunica Association.
+We plan an **official launch in fall 2022**, up until when organizations can choose to become a **founding member** of the Comunica Association.

 <!-- excerpt-end -->